Registration must first

 Zone A (BLUE on the Map.
 Revised and expanded 2/25/15)

 If you live in Zone A, you may choose to enroll your child in Carlton or Oster for Elementary School and Union or Dartmouth for Middle School.
 If you live in Zone A, but your child has never attended a school in the Union School District, you may register online for your chosen school and then bring proofs of residence to that school.
-If you live in Zone A and your child is attending a school in the Union School District, you should print, complete, sign and return the Dual Enrollment Zone application to your current site, so that the information can be forwarded to your new site for the 2016-17 school year.
-Please note that for Zone A, Carlton is now closed for all new student enrollments K-4th grade (2016-17).
+If you live in Zone A and your child is attending a school in the Union School District, you should print, complete, sign and return the Dual Enrollment Zone application to your current site, so that the information can be forwarded to your new site for the 2018-19 school year.
 Parents may enroll at their home school and work with the staff on another placement within the District.
-For 2016-17, Union Middle School is closed and parents should register and bring proofs of residence to Dartmouth Middle School.

 Zone B (YELLOW on the Map)